LUSHDigital/radroach/README.md

 - [x] Break dump down by table, extract foreign keys
 - [x] Re-write dump with foreign keys after table creation
 - [x] Produce a working SQL dump for CockroachDB
+- [ ] Refactor codebase for readability and testability
 - [ ] Test all the things
 - [ ] Cobra cmd support